omidfarhang/omid.dev/content/posts/2010-01-25-google-toolbar-tracks-searches-after-its-disabled.en.md

 **His conclusions about what Google should do:**

 _“When a user disables Google Toolbar, all Enhanced Features transmissions need to stop, immediately and without exception.
-This change must be deployed to all Google Toolbar users straightaway&#8230;.”_
+This change must be deployed to all Google Toolbar users straightaway….”_
 _
 _
 _“Google also needs to clean up the results of its nonconsensual data collection.
-In particular, Google has collected browsing data from users who specifically declined to allow such data to be collected&#8230;.” _
+In particular, Google has collected browsing data from users who specifically declined to allow such data to be collected….” _
 _
 _
 _“But these records never should have been sent to Google in the first place.
 So Google should find a way to let concerned users request that Google fully and irreversibly delete their entire Toolbar histories._